segergabriel/FastRobots/README.md

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/3speedcode.png?raw=true)
 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/3speed.png?raw=true)
-Change this

-One can see that the loop duration is approximately 3ms when the sensors are inactive, but extends to around 12ms during data collection.
+One can see that the loop duration is approximately 2ms when the sensors are inactive but extends to around 20ms during data collection.
 This shows that acquiring sensor data is the limiting factor in the process.
 By minimizing the frequency of sensor polling, there's an opportunity to increase the number of other calculations performed within the same time frame.

 ### Time versus Distance

-I modfied the code from the first lab to include the distance data, which is important for debugging the ToF sensors.
+I modified  the code from the first lab to include the distance data, which is important for debugging the ToF sensors.
 I followed the same procedure as lab 1 for adding a Bluetooth command.
 Then, I integrated my new distance measurement method from the previous section into the handle_command() function.
 Lastly, I stored them in two variables, distance1 and distance2.
 Below is the arduino code that was implemented.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/3finalcode.png?raw=true)